Jocelyne Larocque: Professional career

+On September 18, 2023, Larocque was drafted second overall by PWHL Toronto in the 2023 PWHL Draft.
+Of note, Larocque participated in the first ever PWHL game, taking place on January 1, 2024 at Toronto's Mattamy Athletic Centre.

+On December 30, 2024, Toronto traded Larocque to the Ottawa Charge, alongside Victoria Bach (also a former teammate from the Markham Thunder), in exchange for Savannah Harmon and Hayley Scamurra.
+Of note, it marked the first trade of the 2024–25 PWHL season.

+International play

 She participated in the Canadian National Team Fall Festival from August 31 to September 9, 2007.
 She was an Air Canada Cup women's champion in 2005–06 and 2006–07.
 On November 27, 2009, Larocque and Brianne Jenner were released from Hockey Canada's centralized roster to determine the roster for the Vancouver 2010 Winter Games.

 Despite not qualifying for the roster competing at the 2010 Winter Olympics in Vancouver, she was named to the final roster for the 2010 MLP Nations Cup.
 Larocque had an assist in the semi-final of the 2010 MLP Cup.
 In addition, she attended the Hockey Canada Strength and Conditioning Camp in Calgary from May 25 to 30, 2010.
 In addition, Larocque competed with Canada at the 2010 Four Nations Cup and won a gold medal.

 Her Olympic debut with the national team came at the 2014 Sochi Olympics, where Team Canada won the gold medal.
 She played in the 2018 Winter Olympics in Pyeongchang, South Korea, winning a silver medal with Team Canada.
 She received attention following the gold medal game for removing her silver medal immediately after it was presented to her, prompting a later reproach from an IIHF official.
 She issued an apology the following day, saying in part, "In the moment, I was disappointed with the outcome of the game, and my emotions got the better of me.
 I meant no disrespect.
 It has been an honour to represent my country and win a medal for Canada.
 I'm proud of our team and proud to be counted among the Canadian athletes who have won medals at these games."

 On January 11, 2022, Larocque was named to Canada's 2022 Olympic team.